Virtual-World-RE/NeoGF/mdttool/README.md

 * 0_N.txt - Correspond to the paragraphs block N with N starting from 0.
 * conf.txt - Used for a correct repack.
 Don't edit this file.
 * charset.tpl - The extracted TPL containing symbols textures.

+Each txt file separate paragraphs with "\n--------------------------------\n" string.
+You can change txt but keep separator for a correct packing.